 When I think of journaling, I sometimes picture a six-year-old girl with a pink unicorn diary.
 I think a lot of us shrink from the practice because it seems somehow childish or silly.
 If we can get past that prejudice, we’re often still faced with the idea that we can’t keep a journal because we aren’t writers (or, if we are writers, because the writing won’t be good enough).
-Our words won’t make any sense, and we won’t be able to express ourselves eloquently.
+We think that our words won’t make any sense, and we won’t be able to express ourselves eloquently.
 Of course, the inherent advantage of journaling is its privacy—no one will ever read your words.
 You don’t even have to read them if you don’t want to.

 writing down my emotions has become the single most effective way I handle negative feelings and achieve clarity

 Writing down my thoughts creates a place for them outside of my brain so that I no longer need to hold onto them.
 It’s like when you’re carrying bags of heavy groceries and finally set them down on the kitchen counter.
 You put them away in the places they belong, and then you are free of their physical weight and the cognitive load of remembering that you’re out of milk.
-In the same way, I can put distressing thoughts away in my journal where they belong, and afterwards feel free of their emotional weight.
+In the same way, I can put distressing thoughts away in my journal where they belong, and afterward, I feel free of their emotional weight.

 Before I started journaling, I had a vague idea that a journal was some sort of commitment to keep, a new item to add to my to-do list.
 I imagined feeling guilty if I let a day or two go by without writing.

-To avoid this, I only write in my journal when I am feeling unsettled.
+To avoid this, I only write in my journal when I start feeling unsettled.
 Sometimes, if something positive has happened that I want to remember, I’ll write that down too.
 But mostly, I only write when I am in need of comfort.
 That can be every day or once a month.
 I don’t date my entries, so there’s no invitation for self-judgment.

 Furthermore, I try not to censor my feelings.
 If I am feeling something selfish, unkind, or judgmental, I allow myself to write down those unacceptable thoughts.
 Feelings I would hesitate to share with even my closest friends can be admitted to a journal.

-Write with a pen and paper
+Write With a Pen and Paper

 Because this is a self-care tactic, it’s important to keep all of the rules and requirements flexible.
-Sometimes I don’t have my physical journal or a notebook with me, and I need to write in a Word document instead.
+Sometimes I don’t have my physical journal or a notebook with me, and I need to write in a Word or Google document instead.
 But, when possible, I find that there is something particularly therapeutic about writing with a favorite, smooth pen in a small, canvas-bound book of lined paper.